 “After studying in Barcelona, I felt compelled to travel further south, following a wave of Spanish flamenco, music, and wine that resonated with my passion for music, literature, and regional cultures.
 When I heard flamenco, I thought, ‘There is a direct connection between the emotional quality and cultural fusion that I find in the old-school blues of the southern U.S., which I studied as a young musician.’
 I strive to incorporate that emotional component into everything I do, especially in the restaurant world, and sherry definitely aligns with that.”

-Listen Nick Africano’s signature song: Mirador.
+Listen to Nick Africano’s signature song: Mirador.

 “Starting in 2016, under the brand En Rama Sherry & Co., during my time at Boquería in NYC, we hosted monthly events featuring sherry alongside various cuisines through pop-ups with different chefs.
 We did everything from American BBQ to a pizza pop-up with a Brooklyn pizzeria.
 We did Japanese food, Indian, Korean, you name it, and it was so much fun; we had to show the versatility and accessibility of these wines.
 Let’s tell people that enjoying a glass of sherry doesn’t have to be a big deal, but rather a perfect choice for various casual settings.
 We all should be able to go to a concert and have sherry!”